The Wallace Collection and Movember — The Male Portrait Partnership

 In today’s society many of us are attempting to move away from these old-fashioned and redundant notions of masculinity as something tied to physical and mental ‘strength’.
 However, like the men in these portraits, twenty-first-century men still feel pressure to conform to certain conventions.
 There still remains an idea that ‘real men’ should look a certain way, not express their emotions or discuss their mental health.
 This can create additional pressure that discourages men from talking about their problems or seeking help if they are going through a tough time.
 Men’s health charity Movember encourages men to open up and talk about their mental health.
 Movember is working hard to eliminate the stigma men face in discussing their mental health, with a focus on men staying socially connected and becoming more open to discussing their health and significant moments in their lives.

 The Wallace Collection and Movember have partnered to highlight ideas of masculinity and its pressures throughout the ages.
-This exhibition shows that although our concept of masculinity has changed, the pressure on men to conform to certain ideals of manhood, so prevalent in today’s world of social media, is nothing new.
+Our exhibition showed that although our concept of masculinity has changed, the pressure on men to conform to certain ideals of manhood, so prevalent in today’s world of social media, is nothing new.

 To find our more about Movember, visit their website.